U.S. FAA proposes requiring key Boeing 737 MAX design changes

 The crisis over the grounding of the once top-selling 737 MAX has cost the U.S. planemaker more than $19 billion, slashed production and hobbled its supply chain, with criminal and congressional investigations still ongoing.

-The FAA’s extensive review has taken more than 18 months and included the full-time work of more than 40 engineers, inspectors, pilots, and technical support staff.
+The FAA’s extensive review has taken more than 18 months and included more than 40 full-time engineers, inspectors, pilots, and technical support staff.
 To date, the FAA has conducted more than 60,000 hours of review, certification testing, and document evaluation.

-The agency is also proposing that 737 MAX operators conduct an Angle of Attack (AOA) sensor system test and perform an operational readiness flight prior to returning each airplane to service.
+The agency is also proposing that 737 MAX operators conduct an Angle of Attack (AOA) sensor system test and perform an operational readiness flight before returning airplanes to service.

 The changes are designed to prevent the erroneous activation of a key system known as MCAS tied to both crashes, to alert pilots if two AOA sensors are receiving conflicting data and to ensure flightcrew can recognize and respond to erroneous stabilizer movement.

+The FAA said the changes minimize “dependence on pilot action and the effect of any potential single failure” and added that design changes address seven safety issues, including several involving MCAS.

-The wiring change will ensure the MAX complies with the FAA’s wire separation safety standards.
+The wiring change will ensure the MAX complies with FAA’s wire separation safety standards.